 - Financial difficulties.
 If a defaulter has debts other than what is owed to the IRS, the application might be considered.
 The tax agency might conclude that it has better chances of collecting a reduced amount.

 - The tax bill is unreasonably high.
 Sometimes a taxpayer might accrue a massive tax debt that they can never hope to pay.
 All their assets plus any future income projections might not be able to pay it off, leaving an OIC as the only logical recourse.

 - Doubt as to liability.
 If you can show that your tax bill was erroneously calculated, you stand a better chance of qualifying for an OIC.

 The IRS has a method of calculating a taxpayer’s ability to repay their debt.
 This is referred to as the Reasonable Collection Potential (RCP).

-How the IRS Calculates Your RCP
+Guide to the IRS Offer in Compromise: How the IRS Calculates Your RCP

 As a tax resolution professional, I know how hard the IRS tries to collect the full amount taxpayers owe.
 The agency does this for two main reasons:

 - To meet the federal government’s tax revenue collection targets.

 - To prevent unscrupulous taxpayers from taking advantage of the IRS offer in compromise.
 If one qualifies for the OIC when they could have comfortably paid off their full tax debt, it translates to a loss in revenue for the federal government.